Verstappen wins in Azerbaijan after Leclerc engine failure

-BAKU, Azerbaijan (AP) — As Charles Leclerc’s Formula One title challenge falls apart, Max Verstappen is there to take advantage.
+BAKU, Azerbaijan (AP) — Max Verstappen once again pounced when rival Charles Leclerc faltered in their race for the Formula One title.

-Verstappen extended his Formula One championship lead by winning the Azerbaijan Grand Prix on Sunday after Leclerc retired from the lead with an engine failure.
+Verstappen extended his F1 championship lead by winning the Azerbaijan Grand Prix on Sunday — his fifth victory of the season — following yet another Leclerc early retirement.

-Leclerc started from pole but immediately lost the lead to Sergio Pérez, Verstappen’s Red Bull teammate, in the first corner.
-The Ferrari driver regained the lead with a smart strategy call to pit under “virtual safety car” speed restrictions while the two Red Bull cars stayed out.
+Leclerc started from pole, immediately lost the lead in the first corner to Sergio Pérez, Verstappen’s Red Bull teammate, then used smart strategy to cycle his Ferrari back to the front.
+Leclerc regained the lead when he pitted under “virtual safety car” speed restrictions while the two Red Bull cars stayed out.

 “It hurts.
 We really need to look into that for it to not happen again.
 I don’t really find the right words to describe, obviously it is very disappointing,” Leclerc said.

-Verstappen had passed Pérez shortly before Leclerc’s failure and the reigning F1 champion cruised to his fifth win of the season.
+Verstappen had passed Pérez shortly before Leclerc’s failure and the reigning F1 champion cruised to his fifth win in seven races.
+Red Bull has won five consecutive races, and although Leclerc has two wins this year, his last victory was at Australia in early April and his last podium was at Miami in early May.

+“That’s racing.
+It happened to me, it happened to many people in the past.
+Unfortunately, it’s happening to Charles,” Verstappen said when asked if he had any sympathy for his rival’s difficulties.

+“If I would be in the same situation, I would also be disappointed.
+I think that’s very normal.
+But it’s about how you come out of it, you always look at how to improve things.
+That’s what we did as well in the beginning of the season.
+And you learn from it.
+You don’t like it, you’re angry, but we turn it around.”

 Verstappen took the win a year after he was headed to victory in Baku, only for a blown tire to hurl him into the wall while leading with three laps to go.
 There were more late reliability concerns Sunday when Verstappen told his team the car felt odd under braking, but he was able to make it to the finish.